Harold M. Love Jr.: Career

 Love began serving in the Tennessee House of Representatives for the 58th District in 2012.
-He serves on the following House Committees: Education, State Government, Consumer and human resources.
+He serves on the following House Committees: Finance Ways and Means, Insurance, TennCare Subcommittee.
 In addition he serves on the Tennessee Advisory Commission for Intergovernmental Relations(TACIR) and the Tennessee Second Look Commission.

 Love was ordained by the African Methodist Episcopal Church (A.M.E.)
 Church in 1999 and was assigned to Pastor Hopewell A.M.E.
 Church in Columbia, Tennessee.
 From October 2002 to November 2016, he was the pastor of St. Paul A.M.E.
 Church in Nashville, Tennessee, and in 2015 was also the Presiding Elder of the South Nashville District of the A.M.E.
 Church.
 On November 21, 2016, he was appointed pastor of Lee Chapel A.M.E.
 Church in Nashville, Tennessee.